junxit/us-congress-bills-116/bill.md

     - **(A)** in subparagraph (A)—
       - **(i)** by inserting “publicly available” before “website”;
       - **(ii)** by inserting “publicly available” before “database”, each place such term appears; and
       - **(iii)** by adding at the end the following: “The Director shall ensure that the landing page of the main website of the Bureau contains a clear and conspicuous hyperlink to the consumer complaint database described in this subparagraph and shall ensure that such database is user-friendly and in plain writing (as such term is defined in the Plain Writing Act of 2010).
-The Director shall ensure that all information on the website or the database that explains how to file a complaint with the Bureau, as well as all reports of the Bureau with respect to information contained in the database, shall be provided in each of the 5 most commonly spoken languages, other than English, in the United States, as determined by the Bureau of the Census on an ongoing basis, and in formats accessible to individuals with hearing or vision impairments.”; and
+The Director shall ensure that all information on the website or the database that explains how to file a complaint with the Bureau, as well as all reports of the Bureau with respect to information contained in the database, shall be provided in each of the five most commonly spoken languages, other than English, in the United States, as determined by the Bureau of the Census on an ongoing basis, and in formats accessible to individuals with hearing or vision impairments.”; and
     - **(B)** by adding at the end the following:
       > - **(E)** *Public availability of information*
       >   - **(i)** *In general* The Director shall—